128technology/docs/docs/concepts_learning_VRF_routes.md

 ---
 title: Learning VRF routes Via BGP
-sidebar_lable: Learning VRF routes Via BGP
+sidebar_label: Learning VRF routes Via BGP
 ---

 128T uses the concept of Tenancy to provide L3 network segmentation.
 With the 5.1 release, support for learning VRF routes through BGP and the associated routing tables has been added.